coneco-lab/git-tutorial/tutorial.md

 The name Git is often found in conjunction with GitHub.

-> **GitHub is two things:** first, a web service that relies on Git to make multiple users collaborate on the same project while keeping track of everyone's actions.
-Second, a platform for sharing code and the associated version history with the general public
+> **GitHub is two things:** first, a web service that relies on Git to make multiple users collaborate on the same project while keeping track of everyone's actions, and second, a platform for sharing code and the associated version history with the general public

 ## :pushpin: Core Concepts
 A deep understanding of Git and GitHub can require months of training, but a few minutes of focus are enough to acquire a working knowledge.
 In particular, a basic use of Git and GitHub relies entirely on 5 simple concepts: _repository_, _tracking_, _commit_, _remote_, and _push_.
 Once these five concepts are understood, one can add three more (_forks_, _clones_ and _pull request_) to start working collaboratively and unlock a world of possibilities.